 Scott A. Kelly, MD

-Dr. Kelly was named Chairman of the Board in December 2018 and has served as a director since April 2017.
-He is a practicing physician and writer.
-Dr. Kelly is board certified in Physical Medicine and Rehabilitation.
-He has served at Atlanta-based Resurgens Orthopaedics since 2002, including as Director of the Safety Council since 2013 and as Medical Director of the Resurgens Orthopaedics' Spine Center since 2007.
+Dr. Kelly was named Chairman of the Board in December 2018 and he has served as a director since April 2017.
+Dr. Kelly was named to the non-executive position of Chief Science Officer of the Company in July 2019.
+He was appointed Chief Medical Officer and Head of Business Development in April 2020.
+Prior to leaving clinical medicine to focus on CytoDyn, he served at Atlanta-based Resurgens Orthopaedics since 2002, including as Director of the Safety Council since 2013 and as Medical Director of the Resurgens Orthopaedics' Spine Center since 2007.
 He is a fellow of the American Board of Physical Medicine and Rehabilitation and a diplomate of the American Academy of Physical Medicine and Rehabilitation.
 He also is a member of the Spine Intervention Society, Georgia Society of Interventional Spine Physicians, and American Academy of Physical Medicine and Rehabilitation.
-He has received numerous honors including being named as America's Best Physicians in 2018 by the National Consumer Advisory Board, Leading Physicians of the World in 2018 by the International Association of Healthcare Professionals (IAHCP), America's Most Honored Professionals in 2018 and 2019 by The American Registry, America's Best Physicians in 2016, 2017 and 2018 by The National Consumer Advisory Board, "Top Doctor" in 2015, 2016, 2017, and 2019 by Castle Connolly, and "Top Doctor" by Atlanta Magazine in 2016, 2017 2018, and 2019.
+He has received numerous honors including being named as America's Best Physicians in 2018 by the National Consumer Advisory Board, Leading Physicians of the World in 2018 by the International Association of Healthcare Professionals (IAHCP), America's Most Honored Professionals in 2018 and 2019 by The American Registry, America's Best Physicians in 2016, 2017, 2018, and 2019 by The National Consumer Advisory Board, "Top Doctor" in 2015, 2016, 2017, and 2019 by Castle Connolly, and "Top Doctor" by Atlanta Magazine in 2016, 2017 2018, and 2019.
 He is the author of What I've Learned from You: The Lessons of Life Taught to a Doctor by His Patients.
 He received his BA in Psychology from Emory University, his medical doctorate from Medical College of Georgia and completed his medical residency at Emory University.